This article was updated in February 2020.

 - Slipping, falling, or tripping over whilst at a resort or hotel, or whilst travelling (such as on a plane or cruise ship)

 - Road traffic accidents (whether you were a driver, passenger or pedestrian)

 Depending on the circumstances of your case, you could claim compensation for:

-- The injury or illness itself
+- The injury itself

-- The loss of enjoyment from your holiday caused by the injury or illness
+- The loss of enjoyment from your holiday caused by the injury

-To do so, you must prove:
+To successfully make an injury claim, you must prove:

-If, for example, you slipped and fell on a hotel’s stairs, the most likely remedies open to you would be: to claim through your travel insurance (if you have it); and/or to bring a claim against the hotel.
-This in itself is unlikely to cause a problem when the incident occurred in the UK, but if the hotel was abroad it may mean making a claim using that country’s legal system.
-This legal system may have very different laws from our own.
+If, for example, you slipped and fell on a hotel’s stairs, the most likely remedies open to you would be: to claim through your travel insurance (if you have it), and/or to bring a claim against the hotel.
+This in itself is unlikely to cause a problem when the incident occurred in the UK, but if the hotel was abroad it may mean making a claim using that country’s legal system – which may have very different laws from our own.